d4rkc0d3r/d4rkAvatarOptimizer/README.md

   * Very Poor - Layer can't be optimized.

 The option Show Detailed Errors will show you the reasons why the optimizer rejected a layer from being optimized.

+This info can be wrong when using nondestructive tooling such as VRCFury or ModularAvatar as they will change the avatar at built time which the optimizer can't see before it happens.
 ## Debug Info
 Shows debug information about how the optimizer is understanding the avatar.

+This info can be wrong when using nondestructive tooling such as VRCFury or ModularAvatar as they will change the avatar at built time which the optimizer can't see before it happens.
 ### Unparsable Materials
 Shows all materials that can't be parsed by the optimizer.
 These materials stop the meshes they are in from getting merged with other meshes.
 It also disables the `Write Properties as Static Values` from getting applied to them.